Tony Awards 2018: The Complete Winners List

 Best Direction of a Play

-- John Tiffany, Harry Potter and the Cursed Child, Parts One and Two
+John Tiffany, Harry Potter and the Cursed Child, Parts One and Two **WINNER**

 Best Scenic Design in a Play

-- Christine Jones, Harry Potter and the Cursed Child, Parts One and Two
+Christine Jones, Harry Potter and the Cursed Child, Parts One and Two **WINNER**

 Best Costume Design in a Play

-- Katrina Lindsay, Harry Potter and the Cursed Child, Parts One and Two
+Katrina Lindsay, Harry Potter and the Cursed Child, Parts One and Two **WINNER**

 Best Lighting Design in a Play

-- Neil Austin, Harry Potter and the Cursed Child, Parts One and Two
+Neil Austin, Harry Potter and the Cursed Child, Parts One and Two **WINNER**

 Best Sound Design of a Play

-- Gareth Fry, Harry Potter and the Cursed Child, Parts One and Two
+Gareth Fry, Harry Potter and the Cursed Child, Parts One and Two **WINNER**

 Special Tony Award for Lifetime Achievement in the Theatre